-There are two sources of scholarships at ASU: universityfunded scholarships and private donor scholarships.
+Scholarships come from a variety of sources and have different awarding criteria.
+ASU offers numerous institutional scholarships for incoming freshmen as well as continuing students.
+In addition, ASU students benefit from a number of scholarships from private sources.
 Many scholarships are offered on the basis of academic merit.
 However, financial need criteria may also be included in the selection of recipients.
-Other considerations are GPA, leadership qualities, and community service.
+Other considerations may include leadership qualities and community service.

-The Scholarship Office coordinates all scholarship programs.
-High school students should contact their high school counselors or visit the scholarship Web site at www.asu.edu/fa/scholarships to determine the appropriate process for obtaining a variety of scholarships available to entering freshmen.
+High school students should contact their high school counselors or visit the scholarship Web site at www.asu.edu/ fa/scholarships to determine the application process for scholarships available to entering freshmen.
 Other undergraduate students may contact the Scholarship Office or search the Web site for available scholarships.
-In addition, many academic units provide scholarship funding and select students based on a variety of criteria, which include artistic talent, musical ability, and athletic performance.
-Students seeking these scholarships should contact the appropriate academic unit directly.
+In addition, many academic units provide scholarship funding and select students based on a variety of criteria.
+Students seeking these scholarships should contact the department of their major for more information.